liangzheng816/OfficeDocs-SharePoint/migration/SPMT-settings.md

 # SharePoint Migration Tool Settings

-The following table details the settings available in SPMT.
+The following table details the settings available in the SharePoint Migration Tool (SPMT).
 Your IT professional should manage advanced settings.

 ## General